 Sleeping Beauties came out and every review I saw – out of dozens – never mentioned that two significant characters – bordering on main protagonist level – are Black.

-I found this odd because in fifty-nine novels and hundreds of short stories, King has never written a Black character as a lead, let alone two.
-Ever.
-Not once.
+I found this odd because in fifty-nine novels and hundreds of short stories, King has, for all intents and purposes, never written a Black character as a lead, let alone two.
 I can only think of one short story where this is true, and it’s the most racist story in his entire career and several others.
 Considering his penchant for applying the Magical Negro trope in his work, I found it confounding that no one mentioned this.
 Of course, there isn’t much written about his use of the trope either, which is why my lecture exists in the first place, but this seemed even more egregious.
 We live in the era of the notable, of the instant clapback and the insta-drag, of the Woke Stephen King.
 And yet, faced with an opportunity to bring all of this to light, no one mentions it.